Kanaderu/iotsite/README.md

 sudo apt install binutils libproj-dev gdal-bin

 # setup postgres with user 'geo' with password 'geo' and database 'geodjango'
-sudo -u postgres psql -c "CREATE USER geo WITH ENCRYPTED PASSWORD 'geo';" sudo -u postgres psql -c "CREATE DATABASE geodjango with OWNER geo;" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE geodjango TO geo;" sudo -u postgres psql -d geodjango -c "CREATE EXTENSION postgis;"
+sudo -u postgres psql -f utils/database/dev.sql

 # build database
 cd ../
 python manage.py makemigrations                     # prepare database commands and check Django ORM python manage.py migrate                            # build and commit database tables

+# build react frontend
+python manage.py install_frontend_dependencies
+python manage.py build_frontend

 # run server
 python manage.py runserver                          # run the server locally
 ```

-## Setup Instructions
+#### Manual Setup In-Depth Details

 Installation follows standard python project setups.
 Webhooks is implemented using [Thorn by Robinhood](https://github.com/robinhood/thorn).

+##### Building the Backend

 ```
 # install python dependencies
 pip install -r requirements.txt

-cd dashboard/

-# install node dependencies
-yarn
 ```

+###### Production Setup

-Serving the project in production mode is avaliable but not fully implemented as it varies on the server configuration. uWSGI is setup for this project but is not required.
-To run the server in uWSGI use the `start_server.sh` script to load the server in production mode.
-The parameters in `iotsite/uwsgi.ini` and `iotsite/wsgi.py` may need to be configured properly.
-Running the server in debug mode should run fine without having use uWSGI.
+Serving the project in production mode is avaliable but not fully implemented as it varies on the server configuration.
+ASGI is setup for this project but is not required.
+The ASGI entrypoint can be found in `iotsite/asgi.py` (Prior setup previously used `iotsite/uwsgi.ini` and `iotsite/wsgi.py` which may still work with some features disabled as uWSGI does not support some features provided by ASGI).
+Running the server in debug mode should run fine without having use ASGI.
 Debug mode is the default mode and should be run using regular Django development commands.

-### Setup Environment Variables
+#### Setup Environment Variables

 Private parameters that are not to be shared publicly are generally loaded in through envionment variables.
-A template of which variables to set are defined in the file `setup.env.template`.
+A template of which variables to set are defined in the file `utils/setup.env.template`.
 It is best to copy this template (`cp setup.env.template setup.env`) with user only permissions (`chmod 600 setup.env`) for security reasons.
 To use the `setup.env` parameters, run `source setup.ev` which will make the variables persist for the executing terminal only.
 Once the terminal has been closed, it will need to be resourced as they will be lost upon reopening.

-### Building Frontend React
+#### Building the Frontend

 React is used to build the frontend dashboard.
 Using React and Django involves the integration of two separate web development frameworks.
 Integration is being peformed with the used of webpack and node/yarn.
 The react app is stored into the `dashboard` folder.
 To build the `dashboard` app, `npm` and/or `yarn` needs to be installed.
 Run the following commands to build the `dashboard` react project.